silverstripe/doc.silverstripe.org/README.md

 # doc.silverstripe.org

-This is the source code powering http://docs.silverstripe.org.
-It primarily consists of the SilverStripe [framework](https://github.com/silverstripe/silverstripe-framework) and the [docsviewer](https://github.com/silverstripe/silverstripe-docsviewer) module with minimal configuration.
+This is the source code powering http://docs.silverstripe.org and primarily consists of the SilverStripe [framework](https://github.com/silverstripe/silverstripe-framework) and the [docsviewer](https://github.com/silverstripe/silverstripe-docsviewer) module with minimal configuration.